FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: FERGI Dataset

 \subsubsection{Prompt Creation}

 There are two types of sessions, structured input and free-form input.
-In both types, the participant can freely draft any text prompt as the input as long as it is not NSFW.
-The only difference between the two types lies in how the input text prompt is created.
-In a structured input session, the participant fills out a form to separately specify different elements desired in the images to generate: animate objects, inanimate objects, interactional relations (between two objects), positional relations (between two objects), location, style (of the image), and keywords.
-Based on the contents of the form, a text prompt is then automatically generated by the Large Language Model (LLM) OpenAI gpt3.5-turbo.
-The participant can freely adjust the generated prompt as the final input text prompt.
+In both types, the participant can freely draft any text prompt as long as it is not NSFW.
+The only difference lies in how the input text prompt is created.
+In a structured input session, the participant fills out a form to separately specify different elements desired in the generated images: animate objects, inanimate objects, interactional relations (between two objects), positional relations (between two objects), location, style (of the image), and keywords.
+Based on the contents of the form, an initial text prompt is automatically generated by the Large Language Model (LLM) OpenAI GPT-3.5 Turbo which the participant can freely adjust to obtain the final input text prompt.
 In a free-form input, the participant directly enters the entire final input text prompt.